 - Non-Linear Processes H. Interactions between components of the Earth's climate system result in changes to the system and produce emergent phenomena unique to the system.
 Human beings are an integral part of Earth's climate system.
 Human activities such as fossil fuel burning or deforestation can affect climate and alter the equilibrium of the climate system.

-Extinctions: Cycles Of Life and Death Through Time part of SERC Web Resource Collection
+Foundation for Water and Energy Education part of SERC Web Resource Collection

-Trends Online: A Compendium of Data on Global Change part of SERC Web Resource Collection
+The Greenhouse Effect In A Jar part of SERC Web Resource Collection

-The Dating Game part of SERC Web Resource Collection
+Misconceptions about the Greenhouse Effect part of SERC Print Resource Collection

 Global Climate Change Briefing Book part of SERC Web Resource Collection